Revolved Head to Knee Pose

 Step Four

-Exhale as you twist the left side of your torso up toward the ceiling while raising up your left arm in the air.
+Exhale as you twist the left side of your torso up toward the ceiling while raising your left arm in the air.
 Stretch your left arm over your head.
 Bring your left shoulder against your left ear and try to grab the outside edge of your right foot with your left hand also.

 Bend your elbows, pull your head in between your arms and try to rest the back of your head on your right knee as you continue twisting your torso.